 Before we get into the causes of inflation, it's important to point out that a modest level of inflation is part of a healthy economy.
 It is never fun to watch prices go higher for everyday purchases, but it is an economic phenomenon that can be more helpful than harmful over the long run, as long as it's kept under control.

 There are two main drivers of inflation:

 - Cost-push inflation: This occurs when production costs rise for certain goods, and the producers pass the increased costs on to consumers.
 For example, if the price of lumber rises, it typically leads to a rise in home prices since it costs more for builders to produce homes.
-Labor costs are also in this category since a more costly labor force adds to the cost of producing items.
+Labor costs are also in this category since a more expensive labor force adds to the cost of producing items.

-How does inflation impact stocks?
+How does inflation affect stocks?

 Ways to measure inflation

 As mentioned previously, the primary way inflation is determined is by comparing the Consumer Price Index, or CPI, to its historical values.
 We won't get too deep into the mathematics, but the CPI is designed to represent the cost of a basket of goods and services commonly purchased by urban workers.